vishalbakshi/FeelsTracker/README.md

 # Core Functionality

-Users can record what emotion they are feeling at a given time
+Users can record what emotion they are feeling at a given time and then view those records later on